TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://github.com/cortex-lab/spikes

+- Under GUI_Path\Modules\MISC\LICENSES you can find the LICENSE and Citation files for those toolboxes.

 **General Remark:**
 If you want to update fieldtrip or one of the other tools available on Github, there are several things to consider:
 - First some files of those tools are modified to fit the purpose of this GUI.
 You cant simply replace them.
 They are saved in GUI_Path\Modules\Toolboxes\5.
 Modified\ .
 When you just update the not modified files, there is no guarantue that they will be compatible with the modified files.